chaseruskin/orbit/docs/src/index.md

 ![](./images/orbit_logo_128px.png)

-Orbit is an agile package manager and extensible build tool for hardware description languages (HDL).
+Orbit is a package manager and build system for VHDL, Verilog, and SystemVerilog.
 Its design is driven by two core principles:

 - Minimize technical debt associated with evolving HDL codebases
 - Tailor to the wide range of users and their possible workflows with a high degree of modularity and extensibility